The Phantom of the Opera (1962 film)

-The Phantom of the Opera is a 1962 British horror film directed by Terence Fisher, a loose adaptation of the 1910 novel Le Fantôme de l'Opéra by Gaston Leroux.
-The film was made by Hammer Film Productions but performed unsuccessfully at the box office.
+The Phantom of the Opera is a 1962 British horror film directed by Terence Fisher and starring Herbert Lom, Heather Sears, Michael Gough and Edward de Souza.
+The screenplay was by Anthony Hinds (as John Elder) loosely adapted from the 1910 novel of the same name by Gaston Leroux.
+The film was made by Hammer Film Productions but was a financial disappointment.
+The British prints were in Technicolor, while the U.S. prints were in Eastman Color.

 Plot

-In 1900, at the first night of the season at the London Opera House, a new opera by Lord Ambrose D'Arcy opens.
-D'Arcy, a wealthy and pompous man, is annoyed and scornful when the manager Lattimer informs him the theatre has not been completely sold out.
-No one will sit in Box #5, as it is believed to be haunted.

-Backstage, despite the soothing efforts of the producer, Harry Hunter, everyone, including the show's star, Maria, is nervous and upset as if a sinister force was at work.
-When the body of a murdered stagehand swings out of the wings during Maria's first aria, pandemonium ensues.
+In 1900, at the London Opera House, a new opera by Lord Ambrose D'Arcy opens.
+However, the theatre is not completely sold out.
+No one will sit in Box #5, which is believed to be haunted.
+When the body of a murdered stagehand swings out of the wings during the first aria of Maria, the show's star, pandemonium ensues.

-With the show postponed and Maria refusing to perform again, Harry frantically auditions new singers.
-He finds a promising young star in Christine Charles, one of the chorus girls.
-Lord Ambrose lecherously approves of the selection and invites Christine to dinner.
-In her dressing room, Christine is warned against Lord Ambrose by a Phantom voice.
-That night, Lord Ambrose attempts to seduce her, but as they are about to leave for his apartment, Harry saves her.
+With the show postponed and Maria refusing to perform again, producer Harry Hunter auditions new singers.
+He finds a promising star in Christine Charles, one of the chorus girls.
+Enamored, Lord Ambrose invites Christine to dinner.
+In her dressing room, Christine is warned against him by a bodiless voice.
+That night, Lord Ambrose attempts to seduce Christine, but Harry saves her.
 On the ride back home, Christine tells Harry about the voice she heard.

-Intrigued, Harry takes Christine back to the opera house, where in her dressing room, the same voice tells Harry to leave her there and go.
-At the same time, the rat-catcher is murdered by the Phantom's lackey, a dwarf.
-Investigating the murder, Harry leaves Christine by herself, where she is approached by a man dressed in black, wearing a mask with only one eye, The Phantom of the Opera.
-He tells her she must come with him, but she screams, and The Phantom flees.
-Harry comforts her and takes her home.
+Intrigued, Harry takes Christine back to the opera house.
+In her dressing room, the voice tells Harry to leave.
+Meanwhile, the rat-catcher is murdered by a dwarf.
+Investigating the murder, Harry leaves Christine, who is then approached by a masked man, The Phantom of the Opera.
+He says she must come with him, but she screams, making him flee.